 A withholding agent is not required to file Form 1042-S if a return is filed by another withholding agent reporting the same amount to the same recipient (the multiple withholding agent rule).
-If an NQI or flow-through entity has provided another withholding agent with the appropriate documentation from foreign beneficial owners, QIs, withholding foreign partnerships, and withholding foreign trusts, and has also provided a complete withholding statement associated with its Form W-8IMY to those persons, the NQI or flow-through entity may presume that the other withholding agent filed the required Forms 1042-S unless the NQI or flow-through entity knows, or has reason to know, that the required Form 1042-S reporting has not been done.
+If an NQI or flow-through entity has provided another withholding agent with the appropriate documentation and complete withholding statement, including information allocating the payment to each recipient, the NQI or flow-through entity may presume that the other withholding agent filed the required Forms 1042-S unless the NQI or flow-through entity knows, or has reason to know, that the required Form 1042-S reporting has not been done.

-The multiple withholding agent rule does not relieve withholding agents from

-Form 1042-S reporting responsibility in the following circumstances.
+The multiple withholding agent rule does not relieve withholding agents from Form 1042-S reporting responsibility in the following circumstances.

-• Any withholding agent making a payment to a QI, withholding foreign partnership, or withholding foreign trust must report that payment as made to the QI, withholding foreign partnership, or withholding foreign trust.

-• Any U.S. withholding agent making a payment to an authorized foreign agent must report that payment to the authorized foreign agent.
+- Any withholding agent making a payment to a QI, WP, or WT must report that payment as made to the QI, WP, or WT. - Any U.S. withholding agent making a payment to an authorized foreign agent must report that payment to the authorized foreign agent.

-• Any withholding agent making a payment to a U.S. branch treated as a U.S. person must report the payment as made to that branch.
+- Any withholding agent making a payment to a U.S. branch treated as a U.S. person must report the payment as made to that branch.

-• Any withholding agent making a payment to a flow-through entity must report the payment as made to a beneficial owner, QI, withholding foreign partnership, or withholding foreign trust that has a direct or indirect interest in that entity.
+- Any withholding agent making a

+payment to a flow-through entity must

+report the payment as made to a

+beneficial owner, QI, WP, or WT that has

+a direct or indirect interest in that entity.

-• Any withholding agent that withholds an amount from a payment under Chapter 3 of the Code must report that amount to the recipient from whom it was withheld, unless the payment is reportable on another IRS form.
+- Any withholding agent that withholds an amount from a payment under Chapter 3 of the Code must report that amount to the recipient from whom it was withheld, unless the payment is reportable on another IRS form.